 “Palm – rib – fist” (first we show the children how to do this exercise with us.
 When the child remembers the sequence, he performs the exercise counting 1, 2, 3;);

-Cutting with scissors reveals how the child's coordination of hand movements is formed);
+Cutting with scissors reveals how the child has developed coordination of hand movements);

-Folding a sheet of paper in half (we reveal the commonwealth of both hands in work).
+Folding a sheet of paper in half (we reveal the collaboration of both hands in work).

 Squeezing an adult's hand with one hand.